CamWeil/MATH4610/softwaremanual/14dvecopsdot.md

    **Description/Purpose:** This routine will compute and return the inner product of two vectors of equal length (v1 • v2).

    **Input:** There are inputs needed for the length of the two vectors and the elements of the two vectors.
-These inputs are all prompted for at the beginning of the routine.
+These inputs are both prompted for at the beginning of the routine.

    **Output:** This routine simply calculates the inner product of two vectors, which is then given as the output.
 For example: